a-b-street/abstreet/docs/dev.md

 - `kml`: extract shapes from KML shapefiles
 - `map_model`: the final representation of the map, also conversion from the intermediate map format into the final format
-- `precompute`: small tool to run the second stage of map conversion and write final output
 - `popdat`: importing daily trips from PSRC's Soundcast model, specific to Seattle
 - `map_editor`: GUI for modifying geometry of maps and creating maps from scratch
+- `importer`: tool to run the entire import pipeline

 Traffic simulation: